1. App Name and Branding Requirements

 All apps must provide the proper ability for the User to uninstall or deauthorize the app in compliance with Zoom’s commitment to security and the protection of User data.
 For a direct guide, reference the Deauthorization documentation.

-To do so, apps must provide a secured endpoint for receiving Deauthorization notifications from Zoom and respond with proper data retention practices as outlined in the Marketplace Developer Agreement.
+To do so, apps must provide a secured endpoint for receiving Deauthorization notifications from Zoom.

 9. Optimize App Data Fetching